 Participants are supplied with a numbered baseball jersey (which must be returned at the end of the season), ball cap, baseball pants, baseball “sleeves”, a belt and baseball socks (all of which they keep).

 Many players have or will wish to purchase their own baseball bats.
-All bats must have a "USA Baseball" approved logo and must be at least 27 inches long.
+All non-wood or laminated bats must have a "USA Baseball" approved logo and must be at least 27 inches long.
 No exceptions (this includes practices and games).
 Solid one-piece wood barrel bats do not require a USA Baseball logo.

 Age and Ability: